ultimatemember/ultimatemember/readme.txt

 License: GNU Version 2 or Any Later Version
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-The easiest way to create powerful online communities and beautiful user profiles with WordPress
+The #1 user profile & membership plugin for WordPress.

 == Description ==

+= Best User Profile & Membership Plugin for WordPress =

-Ultimate Member is a powerful and flexible plugin that makes it a breeze for users to sign-up and become members.
-The plugin allows you to add beautiful user profiles to your site and is perfect for creating advanced online communities.
+Ultimate Member is the #1 user profile & membership plugin for WordPress.
+The plugin makes it a breeze for users to sign-up and become members of your website.
+The plugin allows you to add beautiful user profiles to your site and is perfect for creating advanced online communities and membership sites.
 Lightweight and highly extendible, Ultimate Member will enable you to create almost any type of site where users can join and become members with absolute ease.

 = Features of the plugin include: =

+* Front-end user profiles
 * Front-end user registration
 * Front-end user login
-* Front-end user profiles
 * Custom form fields
 * Conditional logic for form fields
 * Drag and drop form builder
 * User account page
 * Custom user roles
-* Searchable member directories
+* Member directories
-* Custom e-mail templates
+* User emails
 * Content restriction
-* Conditional menus
+* Conditional nav menus
 * Show author posts & comments on user profiles
-* Mobile adaptive & responsive
-* SEO optimized
 * Developer friendly with dozens of actions and filters
-* Multi-site compatibility
-* Mandrill compatibility

 Read about all of the plugin's features at [Ultimate Member](https://ultimatemember.com)